ceedee666/opensap_python_intro/exercises/week_6/bonus/exercise.md

-# Week 6 Bonus - Compute π using a random number generator
+# Compute π using a random number generator

 The number π (Pi) can be calculated using random numbers.
 Suppose you have a circle with radius 1 which is inscribed in a square with a side length of 2 (see figure below).
 Then the square